- Are you a qualified teacher?

 Distance learningPrerequisitesAttendance required in class- Spring 2

-STM029FLeadership in schools and education – field experienceMandatory (required) course5A mandatory (required) course for the programme5 ECTS, credits2 fieldwork creditsCourse DescriptionThe goal of this course is that students will develop understanding, knowledge, and skills in key areas related to practical aspects of leadership and management (concerning the role of principals, assistant principals, and middle managers) in pre-schools, compulsory schools, upper secondary schools, and after school foundations.
+STM029FFollowing the path of leadership in practiceMandatory (required) course5A mandatory (required) course for the programme5 ECTS, credits2 fieldwork creditsCourse DescriptionThe goal of this course is that students will develop understanding, knowledge, and skills in key areas related to practical aspects of leadership and management (concerning the role of principals, assistant principals, and middle managers) in pre-schools, compulsory schools, upper secondary schools, and after school foundations.
 Furthermore, the goal is that they will encounter the influence of laws, regulations, and curriculum guides on the operation of schools and related institutes and the respective administrative roles.

 The course will cover aspects of daily management in schools – aspects concerning issues of planning, budgeting, staffing, leading, developing, and evaluating.
 Students follow an administrator on-site for 2-3 weeks.
 Details concerning tasks and assignments will be given in the beginning of the course.